Apache Subversion 1.15 Release Notes

 Previous versions of the Subversion client would fetch files from the server into the working copy's administrative directory, where each file's BASE revision is cached, and then separately "install" them to their proper location in the working copy.
 The "install" step involves copying and possibly translating the files to account for things like svn:eol-style and svn:keywords.
 This step was done per-directory and during that time, the client would hold the connection to the server open without reading anything through it.
 If this communication silence went on for too long, the server would eventually timeout and close the connection from its end, leading to annoying errors on the client side.

 For example, assuming a 60 second HTTP timeout (the default in httpd 2.4.x) and reasonably fast storage on the client side, timeouts could be expected to occur while installing any directory about 6 GB in size or larger.
-(This value varied significantly based on numerous interrelated factors.)
+(This value could vary significantly based on numerous interrelated factors.)

 This issue is addressed by making the checkout stream data to both the administrative directory and the projected working file simultaneously, reducing the actual "install" to an atomic rename.
 As a result, the svn checkout and svn update operations no longer hold the connection open without reading from it, eliminating the timeouts.